Castles for sale in Portugal: Your ultimate guide

 You will need to be aware of the taxes that come with buying property in Portugal.
 Your lawyer will be able to help with this.
 Before you make a purchase, you will need a NIF (Tax Number) and it is also a good idea to have a Portuguese bank account, so there are no transfer costs.
 As with all property purchases in the country, the following taxes will need to be accounted for.

 - Imposto Municipal sobre Transmissões Onerosas de Imóveis (IMT) (Municipal Tax on Onerous Transmissions of Real Estate)

 - Imposto Municipal sobre Imóveis (IMI) (The Municipal Property Tax)

 Step 5: Purchase the property

-The same process as with purchasing any property.
+The same process as with purchasing any property will be in place.
 You will need to sign the promissory contract and Escritura (Final Title Deed) at the Notary.
 There is an old formality in Portugal that you will need to take possession of the property.
 This means going to the property with your keys and entering your new home – or castle in this case.